shantanuj/Fine_Grained_Sen_Extraction/README.md

 Further experiments for domain adaptation on usage of different types of word embeddings (Glove, custom word2vec and geoDIST), a

-Model code is developed on top of general sequence tagging through deep learning [repo](https://github.com/guillaumegenthial/sequence_tagging).
+Model code is developed on top of general sequence tagging in [Tensorflow framework by Guillaume Genthial repository](https://github.com/guillaumegenthial/sequence_tagging).

 ## Task